What should be a spare tire?

 - Spare tyre on the front axle

-Rotation effect under heavy braking: a car turns around a smaller-size tyre (donut) or around a tyre designed for different season.
+Rotation effect under heavy braking: a car turns around a smaller-size tyre (donut) or around a tyre designed for a different season.

 - Spare tyre on the rear axle